kvarak/dnd/docs/_Classes/bard.md

 The way of a bard is gregarious.
 Bards seek each other out to swap songs and stories, boast of their accomplishments, and share their knowledge.
 Bards form loose associations, which they call colleges, to facilitate their gatherings and preserve their traditions.

 ### Art of Acting
-**<a href="#masks">College of Masks</a>** - Bards in the College of Masks (or Masters of Masks, as they have come to be called) are virtuoso performers who practice becoming the figure they portray, rather than merely imitating them.
+**<a href="#internal-masks">College of Masks</a>** - Bards in the College of Masks (or Masters of Masks, as they have come to be called) are virtuoso performers who practice becoming the figure they portray, rather than merely imitating them.

 ### Art of Dance
-**<a href="#dance">College of Dance</a>** - Bards who are exceptionally in tune with their bodies, weaving movement, combat and spellcasting into a singular art of self-expression.
+**<a href="#internal-dance">College of Dance</a>** - Bards who are exceptionally in tune with their bodies, weaving movement, combat and spellcasting into a singular art of self-expression.

 ### Art of History and Legends
-**<a href="#grandeur">College of Grandeur</a>** - Your study of history and politics has made you an expert in how certain individuals shape the destinies of multitudes, and you understand the path that leads to this kind of legendary influence.
+**<a href="#internal-grandeur">College of Grandeur</a>** - Your study of history and politics has made you an expert in how certain individuals shape the destinies of multitudes, and you understand the path that leads to this kind of legendary influence.
 Many epic sagas begin with a small band of seemingly insignificant heroes who chose glory over safety.
 Whether doing it yourself or seeking to inspire others, you are set to guide someone to greatness.

-**<a href="#lore">College of Lore</a>** - Bards of the College of Lore know something about most things, collecting bits of knowledge from sources as diverse as scholarly tomes and peasant tales.
+**<a href="#internal-lore">College of Lore</a>** - Bards of the College of Lore know something about most things, collecting bits of knowledge from sources as diverse as scholarly tomes and peasant tales.

-**<a href="#tales">College of Tales</a>** - Wanderers and storytellers who tirelessly seek out ancient legends and new tales alike.
+**<a href="#internal-tales">College of Tales</a>** - Wanderers and storytellers who tirelessly seek out ancient legends and new tales alike.

-**<a href="#valor">College of Valor</a>** - Bards of the College of Valor are daring skalds whose tales keep alive the memory of the great heroes of the past, and thereby inspire a new generation of heroes.
+**<a href="#internal-valor">College of Valor</a>** - Bards of the College of Valor are daring skalds whose tales keep alive the memory of the great heroes of the past, and thereby inspire a new generation of heroes.

-**<a href="#pathfinderChronicler">Pathfinder Chronicler</a>** - The Pathfinder chroniclers are wide-ranging raconteurs and heralds, tale-tellers, story-spinners, and recorders of great deeds, but ones who do not fear getting their hands dirty in the midst of the action.
+**<a href="#internal-pathfinderChronicler">Pathfinder Chronicler</a>** - The Pathfinder chroniclers are wide-ranging raconteurs and heralds, tale-tellers, story-spinners, and recorders of great deeds, but ones who do not fear getting their hands dirty in the midst of the action.
 While they rarely write themselves as the stars of their tales, they are always found near adventure and romance.

 ### Art of Manipulation
 Bards who master lying and manipulation.

-**<a href="#beguiler">Beguiler</a>** - Bards that see lying and manipulation as their tools of choice.
+**<a href="#internal-beguiler">Beguiler</a>** - Bards that see lying and manipulation as their tools of choice.

-**<a href="#secrets">College of Secrets</a>** - Your college is no loose association, but a close-knit society of sworn comrades.
+**<a href="#internal-secrets">College of Secrets</a>** - Your college is no loose association, but a close-knit society of sworn comrades.
 It could be one or more of many things — a thieves’ guild, an outlawed cult, a spy ring, a hidden faction of nobles devoted to restoring the true heir to the throne — but the key to your survival is clear: an expert understanding of the psychology and culture of those around you.

-**<a href="#whispers">College of Whispers</a>** - Bards that use their knowledge and magic to uncover secrets, and turn them against others through extortion and threats.
+**<a href="#internal-whispers">College of Whispers</a>** - Bards that use their knowledge and magic to uncover secrets, and turn them against others through extortion and threats.

 ### Art of Song
-**<a href="#shanties">College of Shanties</a>** - A seaman, a singer, a trusty mate with quick reflexes and a big heart; this is the ideal bard from the College of Shanties, a hero whose words lead and inspire their companions to always act at their best.
+**<a href="#internal-shanties">College of Shanties</a>** - A seaman, a singer, a trusty mate with quick reflexes and a big heart; this is the ideal bard from the College of Shanties, a hero whose words lead and inspire their companions to always act at their best.

 ### Art of Visual Art
 Painters, sculptors or other similar artists.

-**<a href="#awakenedArt">College of Awakened Art</a>** - Bard who use a repertoire of sketched magical summons.
+**<a href="#internal-awakenedArt">College of Awakened Art</a>** - Bard who use a repertoire of sketched magical summons.

-**<a href="#colors">College of Colors</a>** - Bards with talent in the visual arts and the manipulation of light.
+**<a href="#internal-colors">College of Colors</a>** - Bards with talent in the visual arts and the manipulation of light.

-**<a href="#portraiture">College of Portraiture</a>** - Bards of the College of Portraiture are artisans first and foremost.
+**<a href="#internal-portraiture">College of Portraiture</a>** - Bards of the College of Portraiture are artisans first and foremost.
 Through intensive study of anatomy and artistry, you’ve begun to unlock the secrets of instilling your soul into your creations.

 ### Bards Working with Animals
-**<a href="#beasts">College of Beasts</a>** - These bards can often be seen in circuses, training the animals, or wandering the world, with their animals as their only traveling and performing companions.
+**<a href="#internal-beasts">College of Beasts</a>** - These bards can often be seen in circuses, training the animals, or wandering the world, with their animals as their only traveling and performing companions.

-**<a href="#piedPiper">Pied Piper</a>** - Specialist in entrancing people, animals and vermin.
+**<a href="#internal-piedPiper">Pied Piper</a>** - Specialist in entrancing people, animals and vermin.